Hkey1/fast-static/README.md

 ```
 Options is not required param.
 fastStatic have options presets based on process.env.NODE_ENV.
-About options in the end of doc.
+About options in the end of this file.

 Example